 Subd.
 2. Recruitment and retention incentives.
 Employer members of a consortium must provide incentives to train and retain employees.
 These incentives may include, but are not limited to:

 (1) paid salary during initial training periods, but only if specifically approved by the board, which must certify that the employer has not formerly paid employees during the initial training period and is unable to do so because of the employer's limited size, financial condition, or other factors;

-(2) scholarship programs under which a specified amount is deposited into an educational account for the employee for each hour worked, which may include contributions on behalf of an employee to a Minnesota college savings plan account under chapter 136G;
+(2) scholarship programs under which a specified amount is deposited into an educational account for the employee for each hour worked, which may include contributions on behalf of an employee to an Edvest account under Minnesota Statutes, sections 136A.241 to 136A.245;

 (3) the provision of advanced education to employees so that they may qualify for advanced positions in the health care or human services fields.
 This education may be provided at the employer's site, at the site of a nearby employer, or at a local educational institution or other site.
 Preference shall be given to grantees that offer flexible advanced training to employees at convenient sites, allow workers time off with pay during the work day to participate, and provide education at no cost to students or through employer-based scholarships that pay expenses prior to the start of classes rather than upon completion;